-First off, baking soda is a critical ingredient in our deodorant and many others because of its antibacterial properties, which help control bacteria growth and neutralize odor.
+First off, baking soda is a critical ingredient in our stick deodorant and many others because of its antibacterial properties, which help control bacteria growth and neutralize odor.
 We also recently updated our formula to make it even more gentle on those sensitive to baking soda (read more on that here).

 For some, baking soda can cause redness, irritation, burning, and occasionally even swelling.
 People often confuse this irritation with an allergic reaction or detoxing.
 Neither is true.
 Yes, your armpits can go through a detox period, but it will not cause redness or irritation.
 The irritation is also usually not a symptom of an allergic reaction.
 Baking soda is in a lot of foods and products, so unless you get an allergic reaction from cookies, it's most likely not what is causing it.

 So what's the cause of the redness and irritation some people experience?
 It has to do with pH.

 Remember that epic science experiment you did back in elementary school with vinegar and baking soda to make a volcano?
 Well, I know nobody actually learned anything from that, but that reaction happens because baking soda has a basic (high) pH and vinegar has an acidic (low) pH.
 The combination of high and low pH causes a reaction.

 That's an over-simplified version of what happens to some people when they apply deodorant with high levels of baking soda.
 Our underarms are acidic, and baking soda is #basic, so a reaction can occur and cause redness and irritation.